Setting Up The Discussion

 How often does your team productively discuss issues so people walk away satisfied with the result and how the team got there?
-This is the first in a three-part series on healthy conversations in the workplace.

 I felt the sting of this myself years ago when my team was asked what we thought of a new website.
-After candidly sharing what parts worked, which didn’t, and why, my manager’s manager made it clear that this was the direction we were going in, and she didn’t want to hear any more about it since the company had paid a lot for this new website.
+After candidly sharing what parts worked, which didn’t, and why, my manager’s manager made it clear that this was the direction we were going, and she didn’t want to hear any more about it since the company had paid a lot for this new website.
 I realized I had made an assumption when I could have asked a question, and was pretty disappointed in my contribution to the situation, and how my managers’ handled it.

 We want to help teams be clearer with what they are doing, so they create better outcomes and stronger relationships.